ehabterra/go-site/README.md

 # Go-Site

 This is a sample website made using Go-Fiber, Gorm, and Postgres.
+Furthermore, it has an example of end-to-end API test `pkg/web_api/server_test.go`.
 The web application auto migrate the following schema on start:

 ```postgresql